NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

-# Predicting Tennis Matches and Tournaments
+# Predicting Singles and Doubles Tennis Matches and Tournaments

 ## Group Members:
 Nathan Dennis, John Breedis, Yiming Chen (Team 19)

+## IN PROGRESS:

+Currently the repository supports singles grand slam tennis tournaments predictions.
+We are currently working on implementing this for doubles tournaments.

 ### Prerequisites